Baking with Children: Chocolate Crinkle Cookies Recipe

 Help Kids With Food Allergies Be Confident Cooks and Bakers

 This recipe for chocolate crinkle cookies is adapted from Williams-Sonoma Kid’s Baking cookbook, pages 22-23.
-The recipe is also available online but I’ve included some of my tips for success.
+The recipe was available online but I’ve included some of my tips for success.
 As I flipped through the book, I felt nostalgic for the sheer delight of baking with little children and all the yummy treats shared.
 I also felt proud that my son could make the cookies to share with his friends.
 If you have little children, I highly recommend inviting them to spend time with you in the kitchen.
 It might be messy but it’s a wonderful learning experience.

 Have Fun & Learn

 When my sons were preschoolers, we made chocolate crinkle cookies for a class party together and I asked them to help me with simple steps such as adding measured amounts of ingredients and stirring ingredients.
 As they grew older, I taught them how to measure and various baking and cooking techniques.
 The time spent baking and cooking together are great opportunities to read labels, practice good hygiene, and be aware of potential cross-contact.
 It’s one way to empower our children with food allergies with practical skills.

 I provided my sons with kid sized aprons and we checked out children’s cookbooks from the library and I let them decide what recipes they wanted to try.
 My oldest is now in high school and cooking together is still fun as we talk and spend time together.

 I’ve written the chocolate crinkle cookies recipe exactly as I would make it for my son who loves chocolate but is not allergic to egg.
 Chocolate crinkle cookies are typically peanut and tree nut free.